VigyatGoel/pyferro/README.md

 # pyferro

 A Python-to-native compiler written in Rust.
-Parses a typed subset of Python, validates it, compiles it to LLVM IR via `inkwell`, runs optimizations, and links a native binary using the system linker.
+It uses `rustpython-parser` to parse a typed subset of Python, validates it, compiles it to LLVM IR via `inkwell`, runs optimizations, and links a native binary using the system linker.

 ## Features